fadion/aria/README.md

 In the near future, hopefully, I plan to:

-- Improve the Standard Library with more functions and some higher order ones like map, filter, reduce, etc, for arrays.
+- Improve the Standard Library with more functions.
 - Write more tests!
 - Write some useful benchmarks with non-trivial programs.
 - Find a way to support closures and recursion.